Pepper & Carrot AI-powered flipbook · Part 12 — Building a Knowledge Graph with an LLM: Entity Extraction and a Spoiler-Safe API

 manifest: ../data/world-graph/image_manifest.json

 The skill (next section) is the only code in the repo that reads this manifest.
-The runtime never consults it; it only reads world_entities.image_url, which the skill set based on the manifest at authoring time.
+The runtime never consults it; it only reads world_entities.image_url, which the skill sets based on the manifest at authoring time.

 The extract-world-graph Skill